frolovilya/stm32-boot-explained/README.md

 +---- 0x00000000 ----+
 ```

 This is exactly where the Alias memory mentioned above is defined.
-With the default configuration, when `BOOT0 = 0`, it aliases to the FLASH memory block starting at `0x8000000`.
+With the default configuration, when pin value `BOOT0 = 0`, it aliases to the FLASH memory block starting at `0x8000000`.

 Other options based on the `BOOT0` and `BOOT1` include System memory with an embedded bootloader or RAM memory.
 The embedded bootloader is programmed by ST during production and out of scope of this manual.